jekyll/minima/index.md

 title: Live Peacefully
 image: nc_state.jpg
 ---
+<strong>Hello!
+We are a division under Everyday Security and we are dedicated to
+providing you with the latest information on cyber stalking and intimate partner violence.</strong>

+<h1>Statistics:</h1>
 <h2>Cyber Stalking has been a major downside of social media, especially for females and college students.
 The following statistics speak for itself:</h2>
 - Almost <strong>1/3</strong> of undergraduate students reported experiencing some form of computer-based harassment.
 - <strong>26%</strong> of women have been stalked online, compared to 8 percent of men.